Everything You Need To Know About Hulu's Looking For Alaska

 Culver Creek is soon set to play the school were Paul and Marya now attend Harsden, and Takumi tells this to Alaska.
 He’s starting to grow suspicious that Alaska is the one who ratted them out and he expects her to shy away at seeing the two of them again, but instead she’s excited.
 Maybe she’s not the rat?

 Alaska is also excited to see her boyfriend, Jake.
-He shows up to go with her to the game because it’s actually a giant double date for everyone involved here — with Pudge pairing off with Laura (Sofia Vassilieva).
+He shows up to go with her to the game because it’s actually a giant double date for everyone involved here — with Pudge pairing off with Lara (Sofia Vassilieva).
 Pudge asks for relationship advice and she gives him some horrible advice... maybe to sabotage him?
 It’s unclear.
-But part of her advice is to sit not next to Laura, which leads to dire consequences for Pudge.
+But part of her advice is to sit not next to Lara, which leads to dire consequences for Pudge.

 For some reason, The Eagle and The Colonel are now consiprazing together to stop Harsden from winning this game.
 Okay, sure.
 This involves The Colonel taunting one of their players while he’s getting ready for a free throw.
 Going right for the jugular, The Colonel yells that Takumi hooked up with this player’s girlfriend, which enrages him so much he chucks the basketball right into the crowd and it hits Pudge directly in the face, knocking him unconscious.
-Laura and Jake manage to get him out of the gym where he promptly throws up all over Laura.
+Lara and Jake manage to get him out of the gym where he promptly throws up all over Lara.
 What a great first date!

 Advertisement